MonashDeepNeuron/marketing-handbook/src/chapter_2.md

-# Chapter 2 - Events
+# Chapter 2 - Marketing for Events